gridxdev/bluegrid-docs/Writerside/topics/PDFs/PDFs.md

 </p>
 <procedure>
 <step>
-    From <code>Document view</code> select the folder to search for pages.
+    From <code>Folder view</code> select the folder to search for pages.
 </step>
 <step>
     Click on the <code>Filter | Search</code> input box in the <code>Page view</code>.